sama863nz/Project1-k8s-minikube-kubectl/README.md

 # add port 80 in [Security Groups] - [inbound rules]
 kubectl port-forward svc/sam-website-service 80:80 --address 0.0.0.0

-# test it on the browser
+# test the deployed app (sam-website) on the minikube kubernetes cluster on the browser
 http://192.168.49.2:31000